sovrynn/ecdo/2-LOCATION-ANALYSIS/europe/great-britain/README.md

 ![](img/shetland5.png "")

 The water surrounding the island is 140m deep.
 If that entire ocean path gets displaced, the water surge will be 560m.
-An island with a highest peak of 450m is not going to streamline a water surge of 560m regardless of speed.

-Verdict: Shetland could easily be completely submerged by the water surge.
+It could be slightly less if there is only partial ocean displacement driven by slightly lower rotation speeds.
+Shetland has a highest peak of 450m, and its average elevation is much lower.
+There is a possibility that Shetland could be completely submerged by the water surge, and at the very least, it will experience significant inundation.

 ## Great Britain Coast